JeffreyYu2018/personal-websitev4/_posts/2021-07-27-winding-down-mostly.md

 Sure enough, when I arrived at Sutton East Tennis Courts, there they were, hanging out in the lobby and rearing to go.
 They even bought day passes to play!
 Das had to leave early, but as Ming and I played, Sarah and Guy alternated between hitting on their own on an adjoining court and watching the match between us.
 It felt so cool to have friends over engaging in a sport I had a major passion in, and even semi-cheering me on for a match, even if it was a friendly.
 After Ming had to retire early from a lasting scooter injury earlier that day, I used the time to show Guy some serves and groundstrokes, in a callback to my tennis clinic days.
 Skill disparities aside, it was nice to share my passion for the sport with other people.

 But it was what happened that night that solidified me as a nighttime activity guy.
 Post-tennis, I offered for all of us to grab ice cream, and while Ming had to go home to recover, the trio of us ended up walking around for a solid hour in the rain trying to find a place that was open.
 Not what I was expecting, but hey, we all wanted to continue hanging out.
-It wasn't pleasant to get soaked, but hey, huddling under a single umbrella in the pouring rain builds character and camraderie!
+It wasn't pleasant to get soaked, but hey, huddling under a single umbrella in the pouring rain builds character and camaraderie!

 Luckily, we DID manage to find a Baskin Robbins open that late, and we could finally sit down and shelter from the elements outside.